 That’s why it’s so important to be consuming antioxidant rich foods on a regular basis.
 They feed your body at the cellular level and keep its protective defenses working full-force.

-As more studies have been done on antioxidants, we have more insight into which foods contain the most.
-The highest antioxidant foods on earth are little known to many people and may surprise you.
+As study after study has been done on antioxidants, we have more insight into which foods contain the most.
+These top antioxidant foods on earth are little known to many people and may surprise you.
+Among these foods, there is lutein, a carotenoid found in green leafy vegetables, such as kale and spinach.

 However, there are also plenty of more common foods high in antioxidants that can go right on your shopping list, as you’re about to see.

 Here’s a closer look at the story behind antioxidants, why you need to be eating them, and which foods are the best.

 The Superpower of Antioxidants

-Antioxidants are anti-inflammatory and anti-aging powerhouses.
+Antioxidants are anti-inflammatory and anti-aging powerhouses that have the ability to improve your overall health.
 They work in complex ways within your body but can best be summed up as free radical neutralizers.

 Free radicals are unstable molecules that are always present within your body.
 They form from both normal processes occurring within your body and from outside stressors like chemicals in food, UV radiation, and environmental pollutants.

 What makes free radicals harmful is their highly reactive nature.
 Basically, they end up “attacking” other molecules within your body, damaging them in the process.

 This damage at the cellular level is often referred to as oxidative stress.
-Research indicates that the result of accumulated oxidative stress is accelerated aging, chronic inflammation, and a greater risk of many chronic diseases.
+Research indicates that the result of accumulated oxidative stress is accelerated aging, chronic inflammation, and a greater risk of many chronic diseases, such as heart disease.

 While you can limit your exposure to external factors that cause free radical formation, antioxidants are the real key to halting their damaging effects.